-In 2002, Universal Studios Japan (USJ) introduced their “Hollywood Halloween”, another bullet point supporting the Western-style Halloween brought success to the corporation.
+In 2002, Universal Studios Japan (USJ) introduced its “Hollywood Halloween”, another bullet point supporting the Western-style Halloween brought success to the corporation.
 A few years before that, Disney Land in Tokyo did the same by throwing a party of Disney’s characters wearing Halloween orange-purple costumes during the parade.
 These two theme parks have contributed in making Halloween more popular in Japan.

 Japan, in short, is already an exciting marketplace as with their outstanding, highly commercialized products, a lot of emphasis is put on merchandising and promoting, and that gives Japanese Halloween a totally different feeling.
 You might see pumpkin flavored Kit-Kats all over supermarkets, or better yet, pocky, various kinds of chips and snacks all in Orange and Purple colors with pictures of pumpkins on the boxes.

 Although in bigger cities Halloween seems to be gaining significant popularity, in small towns they tend to invest more into decorations and parties in clubs and pubs, rather than cosplaying.
 It would indeed very interesting to see how far Halloween celebrations will go in Japan in the future!